 Behind the main switch PCB, we have the PCB that handles the power supply inputs, fan modules, and management boards.

-Something that is changed is that the CR2032 battery, while still on this main PCB, is now accessible when these management boards are installed.
+As with the newer S5232F-ON (and unlike the S5148F-ON) the CR2032 battery, while still on this main PCB, is now accessible when the management boards are installed.

-One of the big changes, aside from the switch chip, is the move to an Intel Atom C3000 series “Denverton” chip.
+One of the big changes in the S5200-ON generation, aside from the switch chip, is the move to an Intel Atom C3000 series “Denverton” chip.
 This is a five-year newer processor than was found on the S5100F-ON series.
 Here is an example from a Supermicro motherboard that we took for the launch of the Atom C3000 series.
 You can learn more about Denverton on STH.
 We hosted Denverton Day Official STH Intel Atom C3000 Launch Coverage Central when Intel decided to release the part and not publicize it so we have a massive amount of content on the Atom C3000 series.